Skip to content

 Media oversight

-Nevertheless, electoral legislation does set out some rules for journalists to follow.
+Nevertheless, electoral legislation does set out some rules governing the work of the media.
 For example, a media outlet may not accept payment, reward, or a promise of payment or reward in exchange for publishing or broadcasting an item during an election period.
 Such a payment could constitute an election expense.

 Aside from electoral legislation, there are other journalistic checks and balances.
 For example, radio and television stations are subject to the provisions of the Broadcasting Act.
 Specific guidelines to follow during election periods are available on the website of the Canadian Radio-television and Telecommunications Commission.
 The Conseil de presse du Québec has published an ethics guide that explains the rights and responsibilities of the press in Québec.
 Finally, the Fédération professionnelle des journalistes du Québec has developed an ethics guide for its members.